elec327/elec327.github.io/lab5/index.md

 using the CTRCTL register's enable/disable bit.

 ### Bonus
-The buzzer is also connected to a pin that can be controlled by the DAC output of the MSMPM0+.
+1. The buzzer is also connected to a pin that can be controlled by the DAC output of the MSMPM0+.
 Rather than driving the sounds with PWM square-waves, implement more complex waveforms like sinusoids.

+2. Optimize your code for lower power.
+Configure the SYSOSC to use a 4 MHz frequency for both your code and timer.
+Implement at GPIO interrupt to additionally trigger wakeups with button state changes and timer G0 wakeups.
+Optimize the timer interrupt for debouncing.
+Ensure that you go into SLEEP while waiting for input.
+Measure power consumption before and after these changes and demonstrate the improvement.